panglesd/slipshow/docs/tutorial.rst

    |81|82|83|84|85|86|87|88|89|90|
    |91|92|93|94|95|96|97|98|99|100|

-and explain the erasthotema schema by executing it live!
+and explain the Eratosthenes schema by executing it live!

 Starting animations
 ~~~~~~~~~~~~~~~~~~~